selo796/find-unused-css/README.md

   Enter a target css file e.g `dist/css/main.css`

   2. **Path of your html directory**
-  Enter a path of html directory which you would like to scan for used css selectors e.g `dist/html`.
+  Enter a path of html directory which you would like to scan for unused css selectors e.g `dist/html`.

-Once you answer these two questions, your css selectors are scanned for given directory.
+Once you answered these two questions, your css selectors are scanned for given directory.

 **Currently supported css selectors are `class (.class)` and `id (#id)` selectors.**